mkopylec/session-couchbase-spring-boot-starter/README.md

  - _application namespace_ - attributes are visible only to instances of the same web application within a distributed system
  - _global namespace_ - attributes are visible to all instances of all web applications within a distributed system

-To access application namespace just pass an attribute name:
+To access application namespace attribute just pass an attribute name:

 ```java
 ...